dpronin/ublk/readme.md

 Make sure that you have _null_blk_ module built in the kernel or existing in the out-of-the-box list of modules.

-At first, check your kernel config out, if it has been built in the kernel image, by accessing to proc's file system node:
+At first, check your kernel config out if it has been built in the kernel image by accessing to proc's file system node:

 ```bash
 $ zcat /proc/config.gz| grep -i null_b
 CONFIG_BLK_DEV_NULL_BLK=m
 ```

-Then, check if your system has knowledge about how to load _null_blk_ kernel module:
+Then, check if your system has knowledge how to load _null_blk_ kernel module:

 ```bash
 $ modinfo null_blk